bmmalone/pyllars/docs/source/collection_utils.rst

 .. currentmodule::  misc.collection_utils

+Many of the function names mention specific data structures, such as "list"s or "dict"s, in the names for historical reasons.
+In most cases, these functions work with any instance of the more general type (such as `Iterable` or `Mapping`).
+Please see the specific documentation for more details, though.

 Iterable helpers
 ----------------

-Many of the function names mention "list"s for historical reasons.
-In most cases, these functions work with any iterable.
-Please see the specific documentation for more details, though.

 .. autosummary::
     apply_no_return